bf31415/moloch-kibana-examples/README.md

 The above heatmap is defined in [here](https://github.com/bf31415/moloch-kibana-examples/blob/master/examples/dashboard-heatmap-example.ndjson)

-### How do I get one of these visualizations into my kibana?
+### How do I get one of these visualization analytics into my kibana?

-The steps to important a visualization or dashboard is as follows:
+The steps to import a visualization or dashboard is as follows:

 * For the target visualization, download the code to your local system.
 You can do this with git clone or simply copy the contents and storing them into a file locally.  note that the filename might need top end in ".ndjson" for kibana to accept it.
 * in kibana, select the management icon.
 On the left side of the kibana page, look for the gear shaped object-- likely the last icon on the column.  if you hover over it, "management" will appear.  select this button.